webri-ng/webri.ng/styleguide.md

 - `.sh` file extension is to be omitted for executables, mandatory for shared libs.
 - Use Shell scripts to initialise and orchestrate secondary processes.
 - Any generally supported scripting language is acceptable in lieu of bash, rule-of-thumb to be used in choosing a scripting language is that it must be supported either natively in Linux/MacOS or be easily installable.
 Perl/Python are preferred, do not use node.js unless there is a good reason to do so.
-- Only use node.js for support scripts if the script requires you follow the existing implementation in the application. i.e. Orchestrating application tasks.
+- Only use node.js for support scripts if the script requires you follow the existing implementation in the application. .e.
+Orchestrating application tasks.
 If your tasks could instead be automated through the API, do so.
 Otherwise, use of node.js is acceptable.

 ## Typescript